-2. Nature’s Miracle High-Sided Litter Box — Best Value
+2. Nature’s Miracle Dog Litter Box – Best Value

 This is the best dog litter box for your money.
-It is 23×18.5×11 inches, which should work well for smaller pets.
+It is 23×18.5×11 inches, which should work well for smaller pets, and it is actually made for cats – but don’t be fooled by the labelling.
+This is a great option for your small dog.
 It has antimicrobial product protection with a non-stick surface that makes it easy to clean.
 Plus, the high sides help prevent scattering of paper pellets.

 We like that Nature’s Miracle offers a liner that will fit this box for even easier cleanup when the pellets need to be replaced.
 On the downside, it only comes in the color black, which tends to show dirt and residue.
 This litter box is an affordable price, but the DoggieLawn is a product that some dogs may prefer to use over a box filled with pellets, which is why Nature’s Miracle isn’t in the number-one spot.